-Pushbutton Description ٢ • To activate the detector, press .
-To enable/disable the confidence beep, while the detector is deactivated press and hold .
-While holding , press to enable or disable the confidence beep during start-up. • To deactivate the detector, press (1) and hold until OFF displays (5 seconds).
-If the detector is pass- code protected to prevent deactivation, PASS will display.
-A passcode must be entered to deactivate the detector.
-For more information, refer to Deactivation Passcode Protection .
-To decrement the displayed value or to scroll down, press . • To enter the user options menu, press and simultaneously and hold until OPTN and then EXIT displays (5 seconds). • To initiate calibration and set alarm setpoints, press and hold 🔽 and 🔾 simultaneously until CAL. displays.
-To increment the displayed value, press . • To view the TWA, STEL and maximum (MAX) gas exposures, press 🔺 and 🔾 simultaneously.
-To save a displayed value, press . \bigcirc • To clear TWA, STEL, and maximum (MAX) gas exposures, press and hold () for 6 seconds. • To acknowledge a latched alarm, press .
+Pushbutton Description © To activate the detector, press • To enable/disable the confidence beep, while the detector is deactivated press and hold \(\).
+While holding \(\), press \(\emptyre{0} \) to enable or disable the confidence beep during start-up.
+To deactivate the detector, press ▼ To decrement the displayed value or to scroll down, press ▼.
+To enter the user options menu, press ▼ and ▲ simultaneously and hold until OPTN and then EXIT displays (5 seconds).
+To initiate calibration and set alarm setpoints, press and hold A To increment the displayed value, press .
+To view the TWA, STEL and maximum (MAX) gas exposures, press and simultaneously.
+To save a displayed value, press \bigcirc To clear TWA, STEL, and maximum (MAX) gas exposures, press and hold for 6 seconds.
+To acknowledge a latched alarm, press